Real Genius poster

 The inciting incident occurs at 13 minutes when Mitch discovers that the five-megawatt laser they're building is actually being developed as a weapon for the military, not for peaceful purposes as claimed.
 His idealistic view of pure science is shattered..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Mitch chooses to embrace the creative chaos of Pacific Tech culture, joining Chris in pranks and parties.
+This illustrates the protagonist's commitment to Mitch chooses to embrace the creative chaos of Pacific Tech culture, joining Chris in pranks and parties.
 He stops being just a brain and starts being a person, actively deciding to experience college life beyond just academics., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The team successfully achieves five megawatts and the laser works perfectly.
+Of particular interest, this crucial beat The team successfully achieves five megawatts and the laser works perfectly.
 False victory: they've succeeded technically, but this success brings them closer to completing a weapon.
 The stakes are raised when they realize what they've actually accomplished., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (73% through) represents the emotional nadir.
 Here, Lazlo Hollyfeld is discovered living in the steam tunnels, a former prodigy completely destroyed by Hathaway's exploitation.
 He represents the "death" of what Chris and Mitch could become—genius consumed and discarded.
-Chris hits rock bottom, realizing he's been used., indicates the protagonist at their lowest point.
+Chris hits rock bottom, realizing he's been used., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 79% of the runtime.
 The team discovers that Hathaway is using a CIA operative named Major Carnagle to test the laser by assassinating a real person.
 This revelation galvanizes them into action—they synthesize their technical genius with their moral awakening and decide to sabotage the project., demonstrating the transformation achieved throughout the journey.